-- a) material from swamps, marshes and bogs - b) logs, stumps and perishable materials
+- a) material from swamps, marshes and bogs - b) logs, stumps and perishable materials - c) material susceptible to spontaneous combustion - d) excavated material that has a Weighted Plasticity Index (WPI) greater than 4200 and/or a Plasticity Index (PI) greater than 50 (as stated in Clause 14.2) - e) dry or wet material to a depth of 300 mm or the depth of Subgrade treatment, whichever is greater, which, in the opinion of the Administrator, cannot be reasonably worked or conditioned to achieve specified requirements - f) all material removed, where the material below the depth defined in Clause 9.2(e) is, in the opinion of the Administrator, unsuitable for compacting subsequent layers - g) material forming the foundation for a structure which has an allowable bearing pressure less than that nominated on the drawings - h) material forming the foundation for an Embankment which has an allowable bearing pressure or CBR less than that stated in Clause 3 of Annexure MRTS04.1 to this Technical Specification or, where not so stated, a CBR less than three, based on Dynamic Cone Penetrometer using Test Method Q114B - i) material containing biosecurity matter, including noxious weeds and other matter which may adversely affect the local environment, except where these are treated in an appropriate manner - for management of contaminated land, refer MRTS51 Environmental Management - Acid Sulfate Soils from within the Site which cannot be treated or managed in accordance with Clause 10 - k) stripped Topsoil which is deemed not suitable as Planting Media and is not suitable for use elsewhere in the Works

-- c) material susceptible to spontaneous combustion - d) excavated material that has a WPI greater than 4200 and / or a PI greater than 50 (as stated in Clause 14.2) - e) dry or wet material to a depth of 300 mm or the depth of subgrade treatment, whichever is greater, which in the opinion of the Administrator cannot be reasonably worked or conditioned to achieve specified requirements - f) all material removed, where the material below the depth defined in Clause 9.2(e) is, in the opinion of the Administrator, unsuitable for compacting subsequent layers - material forming the foundation for a structure which has an allowable bearing pressure less than that nominated on the drawings - material forming the foundation for an embankment which has an allowable bearing pressure or CBR less than that stated in Clause 3 of Annexure MRTS04.1 or, where not so stated, a CBR less than three based on dynamic cone penetrometer using Test Method Q114B - i) material containing biosecurity matter including noxious weeds and other matter which may adversely affect the local environment, except where these are treated in an appropriate manner.
-For management of contaminated land refer MRTS51 Environmental Management. - j) acid sulfate soils from within the Site which cannot be treated or managed in accordance with Clause 10 - stripped topsoil which is deemed not suitable as planting media and is not suitable for use elsewhere in the Works - building rubble including concrete, asphalt and other materials except where broken down or otherwise treated and proved to be suitable for use, or - m) abandoned Public Utility Plant and any associated material.
+- I) building rubble, including concrete, asphalt and other materials except where broken down or otherwise treated and proved to be suitable for use, or - m) abandoned Public Utility Plant and any associated material.

-9.3 Unsuitable material from inappropriate construction activities
+9.3 Unsuitable Material from inappropriate construction activities

-If suitable material was to become unsuitable because of inappropriate construction activities or failure to adequately protect works, all costs associated with reworking or replacing such unsuitable material shall be borne by contractor.
+If suitable material was to become unsuitable because of inappropriate construction activities or failure to protect Works adequately, all costs associated with reworking or replacing such Unsuitable Material shall be borne by the Contractor.